Datingcreated: ; modified:

 I played 120 hours of videogames during the next 7 days.
-I was angry at myself for my weakness — broken promise; and my cowardice — I knew that the reason I didn’t break up with N. way earlier was a vague promise of pussy.
+I was angry at myself for my weakness — broken promise; and my cowardice — I knew that the only reason I didn’t break up with N. way earlier was a vague promise of pussy.
 Did I mention that I don’t even like getting laid that much already?

 There’s one more thing that came up that contributed to my latest breakdown.
 A few days before it happened, and while I was still seeing N. almost daily, I realized that I was falling for her friend, fast.
 In the last three days, my inner conflict hung up my consciousness, leaving me completely bereft of any feeling at all.
 Of course I promised to myself that I would stay away from N.’s friend.

 We were in a bar a couple of days later.
 I prayed that she was lesbian, polyamorous, didn’t get closure with her ex, had to leave the country tomorrow, anything.
 Instead, we talked until the first bar closed, moved on to another one that worked late into the night, and at about 4 in the morning were drinking champagne, trading stories about our pasts on the kitchen floor of her apartment.
 Then she brought out her guitar and I burst into tears.

 3 days after that night, the girl that banned me on all social media when we broke up suddenly changed her facebook profile picture to a photo of her I took when we were dating and started regularly liking my posts.